floracharbo/MARL_local_electricity/README.md

 - save.yaml: data savings inputs
 - syst.yaml: general system inputs

-If the user wishes to change these default settings, whilst still being able to compare previous runs in `organise_results`, the previous default settings should be recorded in `input_parameters/previous_defaults.yaml`.

 To use experiment-specific settings different to the default parameters in `config_files/default_input_parameters`, enter specific values in the `settings` dictionary in the `main.py` file, as shown in as an example in the file.
 If values entered are in a list format, multiple experiments will loop though these values, so multiple experiments can be planned in one run.

+If the user wishes to change the default settings, whilst still being able to compare previous runs in `organise_results`, the previous default settings should be recorded in `input_parameters/previous_defaults.yaml`.

-6. Run`main.py`
+7. Run`main.py`

 Alternatively, settings can be entered through the command line rather than from the .py or .yaml files, e.g.